 -Leslie Buxbaum

 "A friend brought me to Steve's class, and I soon found Talya.
 It truly felt like a door opened to a world of healing that I didn't know existed.
-Peace of mind and strength in my body were just the beginning of what I found in a Forrest Yoga class.
+Peace of mind and strength in my body were just the beginning of what I found in their classes.
 I have caught sight of a vastness inside me that is a beautiful, endless, great mystery, and every day I cultivate courage to go inside of it and get to know who I really am.
-These gifts that Steve Emmerman, Talya Ring, and Ana Forrest have given me through their teaching are among the things I cherish most in life.
-I completed the Forrest Yoga Foundation Teacher Training in October 2010 because I decided I wanted to offer those beautiful yoga gifts too!
-Before deciding to teach, it had been a long time since I felt truly excited and enthusiastic about something, and now I feel like a kid in a candy shop at the very thought of teaching Forrest Yoga!"
+These gifts that Steve Emmerman & Talya Ring have given me through their teaching are among the things I cherish most in life."

 -Martha Gaines